 How to Prevent Grubs in Compost?

-The best way to prevent grubs in compost is by adding more brown material and less greens, meaning more grass, leaves, and less vegetables.
+The best way to prevent grubs in your compost is by adding more brown material and fewer greens, meaning more grass, leaves, and fewer vegetables.

 This brown matter distributes the moisture, and makes the compost too dry for the grub’s taste buds.
 Another good reason to add less green material is that if the grubs get less food, fewer of them will survive after hatching.

 As mentioned earlier, adding brown matter to your compost pile changes its chemical composition by raising the pH levels of the bin and converting ammonium nitrogen into ammonia gas, which is toxic for grubs.